jackyzha0/portal/README.md

 Might seem similar to another similar project built on top of the Hypercore protocol called [Dat](https://github.com/datproject/dat) but there are a few key differences.
 1. Dat relies on nodes to keep seeding archives and drives and aims to be a distributed filesystem whereas `portal` focuses purely on being one-to-many for file sharing/syncing.
 2. No footprint.
 Because `portal` is designed to be zero-config, it doesn't leave any dotfiles laying around, whereas Dat stores secrets and metadata in a `~/.dat` folder.
 3. Dat tracks version history.
 Although `portal` runs on the same underlying protocols, I haven't found a need to utilize version histories yet.
+4. `portal` respects your `.gitignore` so it doesn't sync anything you don't want (like pesky `node_modules`)

+## Developing
+1. Clone the repository and ensure you have `node >= v12.22.1`
+2. Run `yarn` to install deps and `yarn dev` to enable hot-reload
+3. Run `yarn link` to register `portal` as a valid executable